 - Cancer Undergraduate Research Education (CURE): Students have a unique opportunity to work together with professional researchers and clinicians to brainstorm ideas to communicate cancer research to the public.
 It also opens up the door to volunteer with the Windsor Cancer Research Group (Course Code: SCIE-3750).

-Visit this link for more information on these courses and other general science courses.
+Visit the Undergraduate Calendar or more information on these courses and other general science courses.

 The Faculty of Science introduced the LEAD Medallion Scholars program to recognize students in good standing who have excelled beyond the classroom.
 To earn a medallion, recipients will have demonstrated Leadership, Engagement, Application and Discovery during your time in the Faculty of Science at the University of Windsor.
 For more information please see the Faculty of Science LEAD Medallion Scholars Program.

 The USci Network brings together students, faculty and staff from across all the Faculty of Science programs to work collaboratively in providing a unique integrative support system with the goal of enriching the student experience.
 Located in Rm.
 335 Essex Hall, students can participate in many of our initiatives including Careers in Science, Science Meets Art (SMArt), Women in Science (WinS), Destination Science, Sci of Relief and Science Living Learning Community.
-Information can be found in the USci Blackboard folders or through this link.
+Information can be found in the USci Blackboard folders or by visiting the USci Network page.
 You can also email firstname.lastname@example.org or follow USci Network on Twitter and Instagram

 Science Society is an organization that represents and advocates for all undergraduate students in the Faculty of Science.
 They manage many of the Science related events during Welcome Week and throughout the year.
-They host academic meet and greets like Meet the Profs and GA’s Night, Pi Day, etc. Visit this link for more information.
+They host academic meet and greets like Meet the Profs and GA’s Night, Pi Day, etc. Visit the Science Society's website for more information.

 Let’s Talk Science is an award-winning national organization that aims to encourage youth to pursue careers in STEM fields.
 As a volunteer, you’ll have the opportunity to go on various classroom visits and community events to present fun and interactive science activities to kids.
 You will always be paired up with other volunteers for the visits and you only have to sign up for visits that you are available to go on so it’s very flexible.
-They help manage events such as Science Olympiad, Science Rendezvous, LTS Challenge, etc. Visit this link for more information.
+They help manage events such as Science Olympiad, Science Rendezvous, LTS Challenge, etc. Visit the Let's Talk Science website for more information.

 - Departmental Student Associations